Happy Valentine’s Day!

 I’ve talked with and worked with many women who feel overworked, underpaid, and unappreciated in their current position and feel unable to dedicate time and effort to their self-care.
 Before we introduce or implement a self-care plan, we need to revisit self-love.

 Self-love is a state of appreciation for oneself that grows from actions that support our physical, psychological, and spiritual growth.
 The definition may also include paying sufficient attention to one’s own happiness and well-being.
 According to Psych Central, “self-love is the foundation that allows us to be assertive, set boundaries and create healthy relationships with others, practice self-care, pursue our interests and goals, and feel proud of who we are.”

-For every professional woman and social work leader who is experiencing exploitation and exhaustion, we need to fdevelop an exit strategy.
+For every professional woman and social work leader reading this who is experiencing exploitation and exhaustion, we need to develop an exit strategy.
 If you’re thinking, “well it’s not really that bad”, let’s be real, it actually IS that bad!
 You’ve suffered long enough – it’s time to show yourself more love and appreciation.

 You can exit the experience by advocating for your professional needs, setting new boundaries, adjusting your workload, or you can submit your letter of resignation and exit the job completely (with or without a new job in the pipeline).

 You are worthy.
 You are valuable.
 You deserve to be well-paid, feel energized by your work, and be appreciated for your many contributions to your employer.

 Let me know how I can support you on your “next step”.